onlinebacon/60-nm-per-degree/README.md

 In this document we'll look at how a simple rule used in celestial navigation debunks the idea that Earth could be flat.

-The main concept that we're gonna be using is the idea that as you move away from a celestial body on Earth's surface that body will appear progressively lower in the sky, and moving towards it will cause it to appear higher.
+The main concept that we're going to use is the idea that as you move away from a celestial body on Earth's surface that body will appear progressively lower in the sky, and moving towards it will cause it to appear higher.

 The highest in the sky a celestial body can appear is directly overhead.
 The point directly overhead an observer is called the observer's **zenith**.
-If an observer has a certain celestial body at his zenith, then he's standing on what's called the **geographical position** (GP) of that body.
+If an observer has a certain celestial body at his zenith, then he's standing on what is called the **geographical position** (GP) of that body.

 ### 60 NM per Degree